isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     }

 The call of `modify1` involves copying two `string` values; the call of `modify2` does not.
-On the other hand, the implementation of `modify1` is exactly as we would have written in for single-threaded code, whereas the implementation of `modify2` will need some form of locking to avoid data races.
+On the other hand, the implementation of `modify1` is exactly as we would have written it for single-threaded code, whereas the implementation of `modify2` will need some form of locking to avoid data races.
 If the string is short (say 10 characters), the call of `modify1` can be surprisingly fast;
 essentially all the cost is in the `thread` switch.
 If the string is long (say 1,000,000 characters), copying it twice